Data-Science-Public-Policy/graspp_2025_spring/README.md

 Research Question: What is the relationship between terrorism attacks (number of deaths) and extreme poverty rate?
 Does one affect one another?

 Data Sources
 poverty: https://ourworldindata.org/grapher/share-of-population-in-extreme-poverty
 terrorism: https://ourworldindata.org/grapher/terrorism-deaths

-Data of "Share of population living in exrteme poverty" and "Terrorism deaths" imported from Our World in Data
+Data of "Share of population living in exrteme poverty" and "Terrorism deaths"
 poverty_file = "../../../data/raw/share-of-population-in-extreme-poverty.csv"
 terrorism_file = "../../../data/raw/terrorism-deaths.csv"